vcato/practical_tdd/README.md

 ## What "Fix" Means

 A **fix** is any change to production code that makes a new test pass—behavior that no existing test covers.
-It might be a bug repair or new functionality, but either way it adds complexity (more code paths) until you refactor.
+From the test's perspective, bugs and missing features are the same thing: a gap between what the code does and what it should do.
+The code that closes that gap is a fix, whether you're repairing a defect or adding new functionality.

 **This technique does NOT apply to:**